Table of Contents

 4. It’s useful in demonstrating the scale

 Do you ever get customer queries asking how big the pendant is or how long the chain is?
 You can quickly eliminate unnecessary questions like this by having a model wear your jewelry item, as shown in the image above.
 Others get away by just adding the product dimension in the description section, but you’ll realize that there are customers who will still request photos showing your jewelry pieces when worn.
 Remember, people are visual.
 Our brains can process images 60,000 times faster than texts, so don’t deprive them of the opportunity to visualize your piece with all its essential details.
 Consider the fact that they cannot touch your piece, thus exert more effort to minimize the barrier towards a favorable buying decision.

 Live models are the best option for capturing a realistic representation of your brand.
 Customers appreciate jewelry retailers who pay attention to their items’ overall visual appearance as it translates to the way you value your customers.
 It means you pay for your models to ensure that you meet or exceed your customers’ expectations.
 When you invest in customer experience, it comes back to you threefold.
 See the image above.

 1. It can drive potential customers away if the model doesn’t fit their lifestyle

 Choosing the wrong model is risky for your jewelry business.
-If your model doesn’t resemble your target customers, it’s impossible to build the connection you’re aiming for and may lead to mismanaged and unreasonable expectations.
-To solve this, you have to know and understand who your target customers are, including their lifestyle, tastes, and other preferences.
+If your model doesn’t resonate with your target customers, it’s impossible to build the connection you’re aiming for and it may lead to mismanaged and unreasonable expectations.
+To solve this, you have to know and understand who your target customers are, including their lifestyles, tastes, and other preferences.
 For instance, if you’re targetting millennials, avoid hiring models that are past their age bracket and vice versa.
 This can lead to brand misrepresentation, product returns, and negative reviews.

 2. It can be distracting at times, especially if the photographer and/or jeweler isn’t mindful of the appearance of the model